LassoSoft/LassoGuide/source/operations/command-line-tools.rst

 .. index:: lassoserver

-The :program:`lassoserver` executable is installed at :file:`/usr/sbin/lassoserver` on OS X and Linux operating systems and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoserver` on Windows.
+The :program:`lassoserver` executable is installed at :file:`/usr/sbin/lassoserver` on Linux operating systems, at :file:`/usr/local/lasso/lassoserver` on OS X, and at :file:`C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoserver` on Windows.
 This program creates a FastCGI server that interfaces with web servers to process Lasso files in